Travis Scott, in first post-Astroworld interview, says he didn’t know fans were in danger

 When asked about whether he heard any of the distress calls from fans, Scott said he did not, and could not, hear anything.

-“It’s so crazy because I’m that artist too — anytime you can hear something like that, you want to stop the show,” he said.
+“It’s so crazy because I’m that artist too — any time you can hear something like that, you want to stop the show,” he said.
 “You want to make sure fans get the proper attention they need.
-Anytime I could see anything like that, I did.
+Any time I could see anything like that, I did.
 I stopped it a couple times to just make sure everybody was okay.
 And I really just go off the fans’ energy as a collective — call and response.
 I just didn’t hear that.”

-He emphasized that his vantage point from the stage, as well as the lights and pyro from the show, make it extremely difficult to see anything, too.
+He emphasized that his vantage point from the stage, as well as the lights and pyrotechnics from the show, make it extremely difficult to see anything, too.

 “You can only help what you can see and whatever you’re told,” he said.
 “Whenever they tell you to stop, you stop.”